 The graduating senior of Jesuit College Preparatory School is ideally: Open to Growth, Intellectually Competent, Physically Fit, Loving, Religious, and Committed to Working for Justice.
-Pursuing these goals in the tradition of St. Ignatius of Loyola, the Diversity and Inclusion Programs at Jesuit College Preparatory School are committed to helping students discover the magis — the more — in themselves and in the members of their diverse community, which can include among other categories race / ethnicity, religion, gender, age, ability, geography and socio-economic status.
+Pursuing these goals in the tradition of St. Ignatius of Loyola, the Diversity and Inclusion Programs at Jesuit College Preparatory School are committed to helping students discover the magis — the more — in themselves and in the members of their diverse community, which can include race / ethnicity, religion, gender, age, ability, geography and socio-economic status.
 This discovery will better prepare students to contribute to a multicultural world, one in which local, national, and international tensions are often grounded in cultural, religious, and linguistic differences.

 In recognition of our inherent and divine diversity, we are called to model Christ’s love in all of our thoughts and actions.
 Embracing the Ignatian charism of life-long learning, our community is committed to join together in fellowship, advance mutual respect, and give dignity to each person’s perspective.
 Our work aims to ground our students in Catholic values while preparing them to serve the global community.